 - Same specs as regular one otherwise

-The Council Tool FSS Pulaski axe is almost the same as the red-enamel version.
+The Council Tool FSS Pulaski axe is almost identical to the red-enamel version.
 But it is created to Federal Supply Service standards, because Council Tool supplies federal services – such as the US Forest Service – with many tools.
-The axehead is covered in black enamel, and it comes with a sheath.
+The axehead is covered in black enamel and comes with a sheath.
 But it’s the same high-quality build and materials from Council Tool’s Lake Waccamaw, North Carolina factory.

 3. Barebones Living Pulaski Carbon Steel Axe

 - Removable hex nut for rehandling with ease, hex key included